-Cf. Ellis v Dubowski [1921] 3 KB 621; R v SSHD, ex p Venables [1998] AC 407
+&lt;sup>45 Cf. Ellis v Dubowski [1921] 3 KB 621; R v SSHD, ex p Venables [1998] AC 407

-- 136. Excluding alcohol and tobacco denies equal protection to those affected by alcohol and tobacco misuse and denies equal rights to those, like Hardison, who exercise the enumerated activities re controlled drugs.
-This is manifestly absurd and administratively inconsistent. - 137.
-No sensible person would exclude the two drugs, alcohol and tobacco, that the SSHD declared "account for more health problems and deaths than [controlled drugs]" from the scope of an Act designed to "make provision for dangerous or otherwise harmful drugs". - 138.
-Not only is it inconsistent with the Act's policy, this exclusion of alcohol and tobacco by the SSHD is "so outrageous in its defiance of logic" because it conflicts with the general principle at the heart of this case: like cases should be treated alike.
-48 - 139.
-Thus, in blatant denial of logic embodying the third error of law, the SSHD made a most inconsistent statement: - "[T]he classification system under the Misuse of Drugs Act 1971 is not a suitable mechanism for regulating legal substances such as alcohol and tobacco.
+- ii.
+Administrative Consistency Manifest Absurdity - 137.
+Excluding alcohol and tobacco denies equal protection to persons affected by alcohol and tobacco misuse and denies equal rights to persons, like Hardison, who exercise the enumerated activities re controlled drugs.
+This is manifestly absurd and inconsistent. - 138.
+No sensible person would exclude the two drugs, alcohol and tobacco, that the SSHD declared "account for more health problems and deaths than [controlled] drugs" from the scope of an Act designed to "make provision for dangerous or otherwise harmful drugs". - 139.
+Not only is it inconsistent with the Act's policy, this exclusion of alcohol and tobacco by the SSHD is "so outrageous in its defiance of logic" because it conflicts with the general principle at the heart of this case: like cases should be treated alike. - 140.
+Thus, in a blatant denial of logic embodying the third error of law, the SSHD made a most inconsistent statement:

+"[T]he classification system under the Misuse of Drugs Act 1971 is not a suitable mechanism for regulating legal substances such as alcohol and tobacco.
 However, it should not be imputed that Government takes the harms caused by these drugs any less seriously".
+(Emphasis added)

-(Emphasis added) - 140.
-Hardison asserts that the SSHD obviously takes the harms caused by alcohol and tobacco misuse significantly less seriously as those producing alcohol and tobacco are not subject to twenty years imprisonment, whilst, for producing "controlled drugs", Hardison is. - iii.
-Relevant/Irrelevant Considerations Unacceptability and Cultural Preference - 141.
-The SSHD's third justification in Cm 6941 for the first inequality of treatment, i.e. failing to give equal effect to s2(5) re alcohol and tobacco, is Wednesbury irrational: - "A classification system that applies to [alcohol and tobacco] as well as [controlled substances] would be unacceptable to the vast majority of people who use [alcohol and tobacco] responsibly and would conflict with the existence of a deeply embedded historical tradition and tolerance of consumption of [some] substances that alter mental functioning".
-(Mutatis mutandis, emphasis added) - 142.
-In Associated Provincial Picture Houses Ltd v Wednesbury Corp [1948] 1 KB 223, Lord Greene said that: - "If, in the statute conferring the discretion, there is to be found expressly or by implication matters which the authority exercising the discretion ought to have regard to, then in exercising the discretion it must have regard to those matters.
+- 141. Hardison asserts that the SSHD obviously takes the harms caused by alcohol and tobacco misuse significantly less seriously as persons producing alcohol and tobacco are not subject to twenty years imprisonment, whilst, for producing "controlled drugs", Hardison is. - iii.
+Relevant/Irrelevant Considerations Unacceptability and Cultural Preference - 142.
+The SSHD's third justification in Cm 6941 for the first inequality of treatment, i.e. failing to give equal effect to s2(5) re alcohol and tobacco, is Wednesbury irrational:

+"A classification system that applies to [alcohol and tobacco] as well as [controlled substances] would be unacceptable to the vast majority of people who use, for example alcohol [and tobacco], responsibly and would conflict with the existence of a deeply embedded historical tradition and tolerance of consumption of [some] substances that alter mental functioning".
+(Mutatis mutandis, emphasis added)

+143. In Associated Provincial Picture Houses Ltd v Wednesbury Corp [1948] 1 KB 223, Lord Greene said that:

+"If, in the statute conferring the discretion, there is to be found expressly or by implication matters which the authority exercising the discretion ought to have regard to, then in exercising the discretion it must have regard to those matters.
 Conversely, if the nature of the subject matter and the general interpretation of the Act make it clear that certain matters would not be germane to the matter in question, the authority must disregard those irrelevant collateral matters".
+(Emphasis added)

-(Emphasis added) - 143.
-Accordingly, Hardison submits that "unacceptab[ility]", "responsible use", "historical tradition", "political vision, historical precedence, cultural preference", etc., are not germane to the SSHD's exercise of the s2(5) power re alcohol and tobacco.
+144. Accordingly, Hardison submits that "unacceptab[ility]", "responsible use", "historical tradition", "political vision, historical precedence, cultural preference", etc., are not germane to the SSHD's exercise of the s2(5) power re alcohol and tobacco control.